Montgomery Water Quality at a Glance

 PFAS Compounds

-Source: Per- and polyfluoroalkyl substances from industrial processes, firefighting foams, and consumer products that persist in the environment and accumulate in human tissue over time
+Source: Per- and polyfluoroalkyl substances from industrial processes, firefighting foams, and consumer products that persist in the environment and accumulate in human tissue.
+In Alabama specifically, industrial discharge into the Coosa and Alabama River systems, military base runoff, and agricultural biosolids have all contributed to widespread statewide PFAS contamination confirmed in a February 2026 Sierra Club survey.

-Health Effects: Linked to cancer, liver damage, decreased fertility, increased risk of high cholesterol, obesity, and hormone suppression.
-Particularly concerning for pregnant women and developing children
+Health Effects: Linked to cancer (kidney, testicular, liver), liver damage, decreased fertility, increased cholesterol, hormone disruption, and immune system suppression.
+Particularly concerning for pregnant women and developing children.
+PFAS accumulate in body tissue and cannot be flushed out naturally.

 Disinfection Byproducts

-Source: Formed when chlorine disinfectants react with naturally occurring organic matter in source water; unavoidable byproduct of current treatment methods designed to kill harmful bacteria
+Source: Formed when chlorine disinfectants react with naturally occurring organic matter — humic acids, algae, and sediment — in Alabama River source water.
+These byproducts are an unavoidable consequence of chlorine-based treatment designed to kill harmful bacteria and pathogens.
+The warm Alabama climate and organic-rich river environment amplify formation rates.

 Please read – our information